guardian/riff-raff/riff-raff/public/docs/index.md

 Riff-Raff not picking up builds?
 ---------------
  - Usually, redeploying Riff-Raff fixes this; we use Riff-Raff itself to deploy itself 🎉.
-Be sure to check that no deploys are in progress first!
+The deploy will complete immediately  but riffraff will only redeploy itself when there are no other running deploys.
+The last deploy time is shown in the bottom right of this page.